nazkutukcu/Apartment-Management-System/README.md

 # Papara-Bootcamp-Final-Project

 ## Apartment Management System
-In this project, there are two types of users: the administrator, who is responsible for managing the apartment complex, and the residents, who own or rent the units in the complex.
+In this project, there are two types of users: the admin, who is responsible for managing the apartment complex, and the residents, who own or rent the units in the complex.
 The administrator can manage resident profiles, assign dues to units, input monthly utility bills, view payments, and monitor debt statuses.
 Residents, on the other hand, can view assigned dues and utility bills, and make payments.

 ## Getting Started